AbhinavGor/abhinavgor.github.io/_pages/about.md

   * Collaborating with researchers at CASCADE Lab to maintain and improve [causalbench.org](https://causalbench.org), a platform dedicated to causal discovery benchmarks.

 * **August 2024 - Now**: Graduate Teaching Assistant at Emitlab, [School of Computing and Augmented Intelligence, ASU](https://scai.engineering.asu.edu/)
-  * Assisting in CSE515 - Multimedia and Web Databases, a graduate-level course taught by [Prof. K. Selcuk Candan](https://kscandan.site).
+  * Assisted in CSE515 and CSE510 graduate-level computer science courses.
-  * Conducting bi-weekly office hours to provide support on course material and address student questions.
-  * Facilitating project demos and offering guidance to students on project development and best practices.

 * March 2024 – August 2024: Graduate Services Assistant at Emitlab, [School of Computing and Augmented Intelligence, ASU](https://scai.engineering.asu.edu/)